 5. Can we hire student or hourly employees under the freeze?

 At this time and until further notice, Work Study employees are not frozen.
-Other state and non-state funded hourly employees must receive the appropriate approval, unless hiring authority was specifically delegated by the Interim Provost and Executive Vice President or appropriate Vice President or Chancellor.
+Other state and non-state funded hourly employees must receive the appropriate approval, unless hiring authority was specifically delegated by the Provost and Executive Vice President or appropriate Vice President or Chancellor.

 6. Can we renew or extend existing appointments?

 Yes.
 Faculty and Administrative Professional appointments may be renewed if the same person and on the same position.
 In these cases no additional approval is required outside of current PERMS processes and/or established area/college procedures.